 A lower body lift starts with a belt-like excision above the outer thighs and buttocks.
 Dr. Hart may further separate the thigh skin to help with the procedure.
 He will then suture this area and start the tummy tuck (abdominoplasty).

 Dr. Hart will tighten the stomach muscle after the extra skin is detached.
-The skin that remains is then repositioned and sutured at the pubic area; after which the belly button is returned to its original location.
+The skin that remains is then repositioned and sutured at the pubic area; after which the belly buttons/button is returned to its original location.

 An upper body lift starts with a broad bra-line skin removal.
 After Dr. Hart closes this excision, they will eliminate the back fat rolls and narrow the waist.
 Any extra skin under the breasts or over the lower rib cage can now be removed.
 When closing, Dr. Hart will tighten the skin under the breasts, and the raised abdominal skin will be sutured to the lower rib cage.

 As part of an

 As the name implies, the total body lift combines upper and lower body lifts along with supplemental procedures.
 This can be done as one surgery, or at separate intervals.
 Two of the more commonly performed body lift follow-up procedures include:

 - Arm Lift (Brachioplasty).
 An arm lift usually involves an incision along two areas: the armpit and the inside surface of the arm from the elbow to the armpit, in an inconspicuous location.
 Excess fat is removed through liposuction.
 The excess skin is trimmed away, pulled together and sutured in place.
 Dressings will be applied to the incision areas.
 A compression garment may be required for several weeks after surgery.

 for individuals with more severe